 No problems, only situations.

-recent family vacation included a stop in Jamaica, a country that none of us had ever been to before.
+"On a recent family vacation included a stop in Jamaica, a country that none of us had ever been to before.
 Stepping on to Jamaican soil is exactly like you’d picture it: warm balmy air, blue skies, soft gray sand that leads into the clear, blue-green water, the faintest hint of jerk spices on the air and of course, the familiar lilt of reggae music that seems to whisper through the trees.
 We signed up for a quick day tour and allowed a beautiful woman who called herself our “Mama” for the day to show us around and tell us about her country.

 Along with some of their history, “Mama” explained that the Jamaican way of life is “No problems, only situations”, something they use for more than just a clever slogan to sell t-shirts — they live it as much as possible.
 Our group joked about it for most of the day whenever any small thing would come up.
 The hour-long line at the bathroom?
 No problem!
 Left your towel back on the beach at the end of a long trek through the Jamaican forest?
 That’s just a situation!
 It was fun and silly, but it did indeed keep spirits light during things about which most people would usually grumble.